 ACP Mentors and Protégés are paired for one year based on a variety of considerations.
 Each pair is encouraged to speak at least once a month, typically virtually, to discuss topics like résumé and interview preparation, networking, and other professional development topics.
 Throughout the year, an ACP staff member will be checking in regularly as support.
 Only 25% of ACP’s Mentors are veterans themselves, so you do not need to be a veteran to apply – just someone who wants to give back to this deserving community!

 To become an ACP Mentor, click here and use the code “UTACP” when prompted.

 The Military Health Institute (MHI) is dedicated to engaging with senior military, academic, and industry partners.
 In the past, our team has met with military commanders, city, state, and federal leaders, to include the San Antonio Mayor, the Chamber of Commerce, as well as state and federal legislators.
 Most recently, MHI hosted Brig Gen John Andrus, the Commander of the 711 Human Performance Group out of Wright Patterson Air Force Base in Ohio, met with UT Health San Antonio faculty, students, and staff to talk about the future of human performance research.

 The MHI was an advocate with the City Council and Bexar County Commissioners Court to support and pass resolutions recognizing the existing trauma partnership between Brooke Army Medical Center (BAMC) and University Hospital and the importance of maintaining the integrity of this partnership for benefit to the community at large as well as our military.
 For more details visit COSA Signed Resolution and Bexar County – Proposed Resolution.

-We believe it is important to engage with local community members.
-In addition to working with many local military and veteran support organizations, the MHI will be establishing a Community Advisory Committee in 2021.
+We believe it is important to engage with local community members, so we work with many local military and veteran support organizations.

 The MHI engages with many other military health-related organizations in a variety of ways, to include: